 Deferral – for qualifying projects

-• If your application is approved, we will send you a letter of certification.
-This letter must be provided to the state Department of Revenue to receive a tax incentive.
+• If your application is approved and L&I certifies labor standards, you will receive a letter of certification.
+This letter must be provided to DOR to receive a tax incentive.

 • If your application is denied, it is because you did not meet at least one of the requirements, or acted in good faith as defined in Chapter 296-140-002 WAC.